 Layered clothing is super important for changing temperatures and wind — early morning can be cold with afternoons getting very warm.
 I recommend an outer shell and fleece.
 Consider thin gloves, a hat, sturdy footwear and sunglasses.
+If it is very cold bring hand and toe warmers.
 Also helpful to have is a flashlight, sunscreen, lip balm and bug spray.
 For many workshops, it is helpful (but not mandatory) to bring waterproof boots or gaiters that can handle crossing a small stream.

 While it not mandatory, you will get the most out of the classes if you bring a laptop computer with a card reader.
 It would be best to have Adobe Lightroom software installed.
 We will also spend a small amount of time with Adobe Photoshop if you want to have this installed as well to follow along.

-I use the Creative Cloud and purchasing the Lightroom/Photoshop package which is only $9.99 a month.
+I use and teach Adobe Lightroom Classic / Photoshop.
+Make sure you download the Classic version and not the CC.
 If you use and prefer another editing program that is not a problem at all.
 You will still pick up a ton of new thoughts and ideas — much of the editing is focused on the artistic side of image processing.

 Also, if you don't have a laptop — don't stress.
 You will still benefit from the ideas shared in the courses.
 You are welcome to borrow a laptop or share with another student.
 If you prefer to take written notes, it is a good idea to bring along pen and paper.

 Feedback session: At the end of each workshop we will have a feedback session to breakdown 15-20 of your best images to give you insightful critique on how to improve.
 Please prepare your favorite images (from before the workshop) on a flash drive, SD card, or prints.